daKmoR/generate-typescript-definition-files-from-javascript/README.md

 expect(square('two')).to.equal(4);
 ```

-For the code we removed the type
+For the code, we removed the type

 ```js
 // helpers.js